Wall Street Raider

-Wall Street Raider, stylized as Wall $treet Raider, is a 1989 video game published by Intracorp.
+Wall Street Raider, stylized as Wall $treet Raider, is a business simulation game published for MS-DOS in 1986 by Intracorp.
+A Windows conversion was released in 2001.

 Gameplay

 Wall $treet Raider is a game in which players use the stock market to take over companies.
-Up to four players could play, and divided a billion dollars between them.
+Up to four players can play and divide a billion dollars between them.

-Packaging
+Release

-Intracorp included a coupon for a free rental of the film Wall Street with every purchase of the game.
+Intracorp included a coupon for a free rental of the 1987 film Wall Street with every purchase of the game.

 Reception

 John Harrington reviewed Wall $treet Raider and Wall Street Wizard for Games International magazine, and gave it a rating of 6 out of 10, and stated that "Raider is a little dry as a solo game; you start the game with a considerable fortune and the temptation is to say '$250 000 is enough for any man, I'll emigrate to the Bahamas'.."

 Daniel Carr for Computer Play called it "a BIG game" and "corporate warfare at its best".

 Legacy

 In 2025, the game is being remastered by developer Ben Ward with a modern graphical interface, while preserving its original simulation engine and complexity, under Jenkins’ direct collaboration.
-As of 2025, Wall $treet Raider is not currently available for purchase due to the bankruptcy of its former e-commerce platform.
+As of February 2026, the original version of Wall $treet Raider is not currently available for purchase due to the bankruptcy of its former e-commerce platform., and early access to the modernized version was delayed as of March 10, 2026.
+The game was released in early access on Steam on May 14, 2026.